MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 * revertToDefault (boolean) - Optional.
 If `true`, updates layer to use default image layer settings.
 * deleted (boolean) - Optional.
 If `true`, completely deletes the layer and all associated settings.
 Deleted layers no longer consume computational resources.
 * visible (boolean) - Optional.
 If `false`, hides the layer, but does not delete it.
 Note that a layer continues to consume computational resources, even when it is not visible.
-* opacity (int) - Optional.
+* opacity (double) - Optional.
 Opacity for this layer.
 A value of 0 is completely transparent; 1 is completely opaque.
 When you specify a value greater than 0 and less than 1, the layer appears but is transparent.
 Defaults to `1`.
 * width (int) - Optional.
 The width (in pixels) of the image display element.
 Defaults to the width of Misty's display (480).
 Must be greater than 0.
 * height (int) - Optional.
 The height (in pixels) of the image display element.
 Defaults to the height of Misty's display (272).
 Must be greater than 0.
 * stretch (string) - Optional.
 How to resize the image to fill the image display element.
 Options are: `None` - does not resize the image; `Fill` - resizes image to fill the display element without preserving aspect ratio; `Uniform` - resizes image to fill the dimensions of the display element while preserving aspect ratio; and `UniformToFill` - resizes image to fill the dimensions of the display element while preserving the aspect ratio (if the aspect ratio of the image and the display element rectangles are different, the image is clipped to fit in the display element).
 Defaults to `UniformToFill`.